Alionus6783/ElvUI_SLE_WoTLK/README.md

 # Shadow & Light
-CREATED BY DarthPredator & Repooc, this is a fork for personal use for WoTLK **NOTE: THIS IS NOT ELVUI**
+CREATED BY DarthPredator & Repooc, this is a fork for personal use for WoTLK DO NOT EXPECT THIS TO WORK PERFECTLY, BUILT FROM SLE/dev & in progress of porting and working out errors **NOTE: THIS IS NOT ELVUI**

 **Suggestions/Concerns/Issues:**